NetLogo/GIS-Extension/README.md

 promptly publish broadly an accurate specification for such API for free use by all developers.
-You may not create, or authorize your licensees to create additional classes, interfaces, or subpackages that are in any way identified as "java", "javax", "sun" or similar convention as specified by Sun in any naming convention designation.
+You may not create, or authorize your licensees to create additional classes, interfaces, or subpackages that are in any way identified as "java", "java", "sun" or similar convention as specified by Sun in any naming convention designation.

 4. Java Runtime Availability.
 Refer to the appropriate version of the Java